-Whenever a court is dealing with proceedings which relate to the child’s upbringing or the administration of the child’s property, the Children Act 1989 governs that the court’s paramount consideration shall lie with the welfare of the child.
+When a court is dealing with proceedings relating to a child’s upbringing or the administration of the child’s property (or the application of any income arising from it for the child’s welfare), the Children Act 1989 (CA 1989) dictates that the court’s paramount consideration shall lie with the welfare of the child.

 What is the welfare checklist?

 Welfare is not defined in CA 1989, but s 1(3) lists of factors which a judge should consider when deciding what is in the child’s welfare includes:

 - the ascertainable wishes and feelings of the child concerned (considered in the light of his age and understanding);

 - their physical, emotional and educational needs;

 - the likely effect on them and any change in their circumstances;